 - Your employer gives you above average reviews, but you are frequently passed over for new positions and opportunities that instead are given to less qualified individuals of a different sex with less experience.

 Proving sex-based discrimination can be challenging, but with the right legal team, it can be done.
-There are a variety of ways that the qualified California lawyers at Kingsley & Kingsley can assist you.
+There are a variety of ways that the qualified Los Angeles discrimination lawyers at Kingsley & Kingsley can assist you.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number (888) 500-8469 or contact us via email regarding your case.